Aditya-Kumar-Sahu-24/MediAssist-ReactApp/server/README.md

-# Asset Management Node API
+# MediAssist API

 ## Overview

-This is a Node.js-based API for managing assets, locations, breakdowns, departments, depreciation rules, maintenance, utilization logs, and more.
+This is a Node.js-based API for managing doctors, patients, appointment, medical records, prescription, billing and more.
 The project is structured with TypeScript and uses Webpack for bundling.

 ## Project Structure

 ```
-akshay0497-assetmanagementnodeapi/
+MediAssist-ReactApp/
 ├── build-config.js        # Build configuration
 ├── package.json          # Project dependencies and scripts
 ├── tsconfig.json         # TypeScript configuration